Christodora House: History

 The August 7, 1988 Tompkins Square Park Riot, provoked partially by the area's gentrification, spilled over into Christodora House.
 Rioters chanted "Die Yuppie Scum" in reference to the supposed "yuppie scum" residents of the building.
 The front doors were smashed and rioters ransacked the lobby of the building.

 Notable residents

-Famous past or present residents include Walter Tandy Murch, Iggy Pop, Vincent D'Onofrio, Freedy Johnston, Marisa Monte, George Pendle, Andres Levin, Joe Dietrich, Douglas Rushkoff, and Michael Rosen.
+Famous past or present residents include Walter Tandy Murch, Iggy Pop, Vincent D'Onofrio, Freedy Johnston, Marisa Monte, George Pendle, Andres Levin, Douglas Rushkoff, and Michael Rosen.

 Hedge fund manager Brian Kim owned and lived in an apartment at Christodora House.
 He was indicted and arrested in 2009, and accused of stealing $435,000 from the Christodora House condo association in 2008.
-He fled to Hong Kong in 2011, but was apprehended there and sent back to the US.
-In 2012 he admitted to the theft.
+He fled to Hong Kong in 2011, but was apprehended and sent back to the U.S. In 2012, he admitted to the theft.